levisstrauss/maintenance-project-frontend/README.md

     status of pending.
 ![Tenant dashboard](images/11.png)

---------------- Maintenance Stuff --------------------
+--------------- Maintenance Staff --------------------

-    This is automatically sent to the Maintenance Stuff dashboard let's go to the maintenance staff dashboard.
+    This is automatically sent to the Maintenance Staff dashboard let's go to the maintenance staff dashboard.

 ![Tenant dashboard](images/12.png)

-    As tenants and maintenance staff, if they don't see the image really well, they hover over the image to scale it up and see it clearly.
+    As tenants and maintenance staff, if they don't see the image well, they hover over the image to scale it up and see it.
 ![Tenant dashboard](images/13.png)

-    Every new request sent to Maintenance Stuff is displayed in the dashboard with a default status of pending.
+    Every new request sent to Maintenance Staff is displayed in the dashboard with a default status of pending.
 They have the possibility to change the status of the request from pending to completed.
 ![Tenant dashboard](images/15.png)